mzcoder-hub/deformater/README.md

 ## Usage

-This is usage for dformater, theres a feature that you can try the list will be listed below :
+This is usage for dformater, theres a feature that you can try the list will be listed below in the time being :

 - Change Format Date to d M Y
 - Extract date into object {day, month, year}